Home / Coffee Knowledge / Cow's milk in coffee: Climate killer or great opportunity?

 The discussion is complex.

-Whether cow's milk is climate-friendly should not seem like a pointless question to us – rather, we can see opportunities to question things in everything we consume.
+Whether cow's milk is climate-friendly should not seem like a trivial question to us - rather, we can see opportunities to question things in everything we consume.

-We should do this especially in the coffee industry, as we have such a strong focus on coffee and its origins.
-We need to be fair to milk and recognize the opportunities.
+Especially in the coffee industry, we should do this, as we have such a strong focus on coffee and its background.
+We must be fair to milk and recognize the opportunities.

-Alternative milks, or plant-based drinks, aren't just a trend; they're the best alternative for anyone who avoids cow's milk for health, ethical, or sustainability reasons.
-However, there are significant differences – soy performs worse than oats because oats can be produced locally.
-You can find a good study on this here from the Albert Schweitzer Foundation .
-If you want to get a good overview of the greenhouse gas emissions from coffee, you can find a good graphic here at The Conversation.
+Alternative milk, or plant-based drinks, are not just a trend, but the best alternative for anyone who avoids cow's milk for health, ethical, or sustainability reasons.
+However, there are also significant differences here - soy fares worse than oats, because oats can be produced regionally.
+You can find a good study on this from the Albert Schweitzer Foundation here.
+For a good insight into greenhouse gas emissions from coffee, you can find a good graphic here at The Conversation.